-SIDESTREAM's modern development approach made me curious.
-What impressed me in the long term was the confident communication with the many stakeholders in the research center and the flexible handling of varying requirements over the course of the project.
-The SIDSTREAM software meets our scientific standards and makes our everyday research work much easier.
+"The modern development approach of SIDESTREAM made me curious.
+I was convinced by the confident communication with the many stakeholders in the research center and the flexible handling of varying requirements during the course of the project.
+SIDESTREAM's software meets our scientific standards and makes our everyday research work much easier."

 Background